0n1udra/slime_server/README.md

   `python3 run_bot.py starttmux startboth attachtmux` - Starts tmux session, bot and MC server, then attaches to tmux session.
 5. Use `?setchannel` command to set channel id, so you get important bot/server event updates.
 6. Read through the help pages with `?help` or `?help2` in Discord.
+7. Optionals:
+   - Use `?serverscan` command to add servers you manually put in the 'servers' folder.
-7. Optional: You can use `?update` to download latest .jar file (Downloads latest PaperMC by default, more details in `slime_vars.py` comments, line 63)
+   - You can use `?update` to download latest .jar file (Downloads latest PaperMC by default, more details in `slime_vars.py` comments, line 63)

 ### Using Virtualenv or venv:
 Install Python3 venv: